johnny0213/Complex-Table-Extraction/README.md

 Please note that:

 a.
-NER results do not often align with OCR results, i.e. a textbox in OCR results may be split into two entities in NER results.
+NER results do not often align with OCR results, for example, a textbox in OCR results may be split into two entities in NER results.
 Therefore NER results must be cleaned up to make it 100% align with OCR results.

 b.
 In rare cases, some specific textboxes in OCR results, such as 'HOURS', may be missing in NER results for unknown reasons, which makes it impossible for us to align NER results with OCR result.
 Here we just simply report an exception and skip the whole document image.